Aygun Samedzade: Biography

 Aygun Samadzade is the author of "Turkestan", "Hasret, Gumsal", "Eshq" symphonies, vocal-choreographic composition named after Hazrat-i Fatima, Independence Anthem dedicated to the 100th anniversary of the Republic.
 She composed a series of songs such as the "Diaspora Anthem", "Can Azerbaijan", "Victory Song", "My Hero" during the war.
-One of the latest achievements of the composer is the project ("The end of longing") that dedicated to our victory in the Second Karabakh War.
-It should be pointed out that the video solution of the work took place in our liberated lands, therefore this can be considered one of the interesting initiatives in conveying Armenian vandalism to the world through art line.
+Among her recent projects is "The end of longing" a musical work dedicated to Azerbaijan's victory in the Second Karabakh War.
+The video of the song was filmed in territories reclaimed by Azerbaijan following the war.
+The project can be considered to be an artistic initiative intended to communicate wartime experiences and the impact of destruction of the war in these areas through music and visual media.

 Aygun Samedzade also created a series of works on Ahmad Javad’s poems, including "The Turkish cantata", "Ey Turk", "Bismillah", "Türk ordusuna", "Elin bayrağı", "Mən bulmuşam" and instrumental composition called "Sen aglama", romances "Niye gelmedin", "Qurban oldugum" and others.
 The premieres of these works took place on September 15, 2018, in Ankara, on November 10, 2018, in Baku, and on March 20, 2019, in Eskisehir.
 The works were performed by the Turkish Presidential Symphony Orchestra, the TRT Choir and the Azerbaijan State Symphony Orchestra.
 In the 2000, at "Best of Best “competition, her “Məktəb illəri", in 2002, at "Song of the songs Competition-Festival", "Bu dünyanı nağıl bilək", "Yağış" songs were awarded first places, and "Tut ağacım" was awarded the Grand Prix and Audience Choice Awards.

 In 2008, a song called "Qelebe cal" was awarded first place by the National Olympic Committee, together with the Ministry of Culture and Tourism and the Union of Composers of Azerbaijan at the song contest on "Sports and Olympics".
 Many concert programs dedicated to her songs were organized at the Heydar Aliyev Palace in 2005, 2009, 2015, at the International Mugam Center in 2015, at the Silk Road International Music Festival in Sheki in 2017, at the Green Theater on the occasion of the 100th anniversary of the Republic on June 9, 2018.

 Aygun Samedzade was the author and head of a number of television projects related to the promotion of Azerbaijani culture, including "Əslində Mən", "Bir mahnının tarixçəsi", "İntrada", "Ekspromt".
 In 2019, she was the author and project manager of the project called "Azerbaijan in 100 songs", consisting of songs about the homeland by Azerbaijani composers.

 Aygun Samedzade has been the head of the NEFES Art Center since 2012.

 On September 15, 2011, she was awarded the title of Honored Art Worker of the Republic of Azerbaijan, and on May 27, 2018, she was awarded the title of People's Artist of Azerbaijan.